rtortori/ld-docker102/README.md

 </pre>
 </details>

+Our containerized app is running successfully in Docker on our 'production-vm' machine.
+We didn't have to install anything except Docker.

+The image we prepared in the 'developer-vm' self-contains everything needed to run the application.
+This allows to run multiple applications (even using conflicting dependencies) in the same host, which can potentially never be touched in terms of library installations/updates, etc.

+This concept is also known as [Immutable Infrastructure](https://highops.com/insights/immutable-infrastructure-what-is-it/).

 This ends the first lab.

-#### Container image structure and user capabilities (~10 minutes to complete)
+#### Lab 2: Container image structure and user capabilities (~20 minutes to complete)

 We've successfully built and uploaded our image to Docker Hub and we demostrated you can run containerized application everywhere.
 You just need the Docker engine installed.

 We will now focus a few minutes on the layer structure.
 In the [Docker primer Learn and Do](https://github.com/rtortori/ld-dockerprimer), we compared image layers to transparent sheets of paper where there's something printed on each of them.
-Once they are stacked, a meaningful picture will appear.
+Once they are stacked, a meaningful picture appears.
 The stack of the layers represents the root filesystem for our containers.
 Let's understand more how this process works.

 Create a Dockerfile: